 Vasso Ioannidou is a Professor of Finance at The Business School (formerly Cass) and a research fellow of the Center for Economic Policy Research (CEPR).
 Prior to joining City in 2021, Vasso was a Professor of Finance at Lancaster University and at Tilburg University.
 Vasso's research is in the intersection of banking, corporate finance, and monetary economics.
-Her work has been published at the Journal of Finance, the Journal of Financial Economics, Management Science, the Review of Finance, the Journal of Financial Intermediation, and other journals.
+Her work has been published at the Journal of Finance, the Journal of Financial Economics, Management Science, the Review of Finance, the Journal of Financial Intermediation, among other journals and it is regularly presented in leading international conferences such as the AFA, EFA, FIRS, NBER, and WFA.
+Vasso maintains strong research links with several policy institutions such as the Financial Stability Board and several central banks.
 She currently serves as an associate editor of the Journal of Banking and Finance.
 She holds a PhD in Economics from Boston College.

 - Phd, Boston College, United States, Aug 1996 – Jul 2001